aurelia/router/doc/article/en-US/router-configuration.md

   * `settings` is equal to the property `settings` of `config` object.
   * `router` is a reference for AppRouter.
   * Other properties includes `relativeHref` and `order`.
+* `title` - is the text to be displayed as the document's title (appears in your browser's title bar or tab).
+It is combined with the `router.title` and the title from any child routes.

 ### Navigation States